jruelli/pluto_docu/docs/pluto_pico/0_pluto_pico.rst

 Pluto_pico can be controlled via the usb interface.
 This will give other groups the opportunity to test the motor drivers and to control the pluto_pico via a usb connection from the Raspberry Pi or any other usb host.
-Both connection will use the pluto_protocol to interact with.
+The connection will use the pluto_protocol to interact with.
 More infos about the pluto_protocol can be found at the chapter "Working with Pluto_pico"

 The advantage of this system is additionally that it will be very easy for other teammembers to interact with the motors